-Fee: $100 tuition & technology fee, but your actual cost at time of payment will be $50, thanks to grant support.*
+Fee: $100 tuition & technology fee, but you will receive a stipend of $100 when you successfully complete the course, thanks to grant support.*

 "Helping Students Protect the Environment and Live Well" participants in face-to-face workshop

-Requirements: The first five of six modules will be completed from January 5 to February 15.
-Course participants will devote approximately 3.5 hours/week for the first 5-1/2 weeks.
-In each module, the assignment will help participants build a mini-unit.
-By mid-February, participants will have designed a mini-unit using at least two new-to-them resources.
-They will integrate this mini-unit into their existing curriculum.
-Participants will teach the unit anytime from mid-February through April 25, and share what worked and what didn't.
-Participants will stay connected with their peers in the course via eLearning technologies, exchanging information, discussing what worked, and what didn’t.
+Requirements: The first five of six modules will be completed from January 9 to February 22.
+In each module, the assignment will help you build your mini-unit.
+By mid-February, you will have designed a mini-unit using at least two new-to-you resources.
+You will integrate this mini-unit into your existing curriculum, and may teach the unit anytime from mid-February through April 28.
+You will stay connected to your peers in the course via eLearning technologies, exchanging information, discussing what worked, and what didn’t.

-Our instructor philosophy: We aim to model effective teaching strategies and introduce concepts and materials with passion, enthusiasm and honesty, challenging you to think critically.
-We also are committed to providing you with practical, engaging resources to help you pique your students’ curiosity, and to help them learn essential skills.
+Instructor philosophy: I aim to model effective teaching strategies and introduce concepts and materials with passion, enthusiasm and honesty, challenging you to think critically.
+I also am committed to providing you with practical, engaging resources to help you pique your students’ curiosity, and to help them learn essential skills.

 Contact Susan Salterberg to learn more (email@example.com, 319-337-4816).

-Supported by: REAP Conservation Education Program, Iowa Department of Natural Resources Solid Waste Alternatives Program, and area landfills and solid waste agencies
+Supported by: REAP Conservation Education Program and Iowa solid waste agencies and landfills.